go-critic/go-critic/docs/overview.md

 <a name="indexOnlyLoop-ref"></a>
 ## indexOnlyLoop
-Detects for loops that can benefit from rewrite to range loopSuggests to use for key, v := range container form.
+Detects for loops that can benefit from rewrite to range loop.

+Suggests to use for key, v := range container form.

 **Before:**
 ```go